 Monroe mostly taught the technique for public speaking, but it works most every time for all of your marketing content:

-I saw this great example just today from the session guide for the Marketing Profs fall online forum (it’s a terrific forum—they do a great job):
+I saw this great example from the session guide for the Marketing Profs fall online forum:

 The Monroe Motivated Sequence is one of many excellent story structures for marketing.
 As you explore this one and others (hero's journey, three-act structure, Freytag’s pyramid), you'll notice that they are typically slightly different paths toward the same ultimate end.

 Monroe has been my go-to for content marketing because it drives efficiently from interest to action.
 It creates a consistent brand messaging foundation to boost your clicks, the time users spend on your website, engagement with social media, and qualified inbound inquiries.